Coronavirus: Hong Kong reopening threatens to renew mass protests | DW | 13.05.2020

 Read more: Coronavirus: A stress test for democracy

-A week ago, Hong Kong slowly began easing coronavirus measures on social gatherings and venues albeit with remaining health and hygiene restrictions.
+A week ago, Hong Kong slowly began easing coronavirus measures on social gatherings and venues, albeit with health and hygiene restrictions remaining in place.
 However, many restaurants and cafes are still forced to remain shut or limit their operations because they don't have the capacity to place tables 1.5 meters apart in the congested city.
 Establishments mainly used for the sale of alcohol are also expected to remain closed for at least another two weeks.

 Taking toll on economy